akaahl/invoice-app-react/README.md

     />
 ```

-The ItemList component housed the FieldsArray and its children in entirety.
+The ItemList component housed the FieldArray and its children in entirety.
 It has several props that I will get to later on.

 ```
 const ItemList = ({